 How to make

-Making these cookies is the best because there is no chilling necessary.
+Making these chewy lemon cookies is the best because there is no chilling necessary.
 You can whip up the cookie dough and bake it right away.
-Quick, easy, and perfect for any impatient bakers.
+Quick, easy, and perfect for any impatient bakers looking to dig in as soon as possible.
+Bere starting, make sure you preheat your oven and line your baking sheet with parchment paper.

-- Mix all the dry ingredients together in a bowl and set aside.
+- Mix all the dry ingredients together in a medium bowl and set aside.

 - Mix the lemon zest, lemon juice, vanilla extract, and egg into the butter mixture and beat until well-combined.

-- Portion the dough into 24 equal balls and roll in granulated sugar that's been mixed with some lemon zest.
+- Portion the cookie dough balls into 24 equal rounds using a cookie scoop and roll in granulated sugar that's been mixed with some lemon zest.

 Expert tips

-The most juice comes from room temperature lemons, so I recommend leaving your lemons out for about an hour before you juice them.
-Zest is best when the citrus is cold, so you can zest your lemons just after taking them out of the fridge to warm up
+The most fresh lemon juice comes from room temperature lemons, so I recommend leaving your lemons out for about an hour before you juice them.
+Zest is best when the citrus is cold, so you can zest your lemons just after taking them out of the fridge to warm up.
+Do not try to zest your lemons after juicing them.

 If you try this recipe, please tag me on instagram!
 Be sure to also follow me on Facebook, and sign up to my newsletter so you never miss out on another tasty treat!